hdShang/arxiv-daily/docs/cs-CV/2025-06-11/papers/250609343v1-checkmanual-a-new-challenge-and-benchmark-for-manual-based-appliance.md

 ---
 layout: default
-title: CheckManual: A New Challenge and Benchmark for Manual-based Appliance Manipulation
+title: "CheckManual: A New Challenge and Benchmark for Manual-based Appliance Manipulation"
 ---

 # CheckManual: A New Challenge and Benchmark for Manual-based Appliance Manipulation